Continuous Integration and Continuous Delivery in IBM Bluemix

 There are dozens of CI/CD tools out there (Travis, Codeship, Jenkins, etc).
 I’ll focus on IBM Bluemix DevOps Services, which is tightly integrated with Bluemix, making deployments extremely easy.

 If you want to understand CI/CD in a couple of minutes, here is a three-minute video on DevOps Services.
-I also suggest reading the following book to get a deeper knowledge about this extremely important agile practice:
+I also suggest reading this book to get a deeper knowledge about this extremely important agile practice.

 Bluemix + DevOps Services + Node-RED